WandThe Magic Wand and Other Operators

 • Symmetrically, if "H1 and H2" holds, then in particular H2 holds.

-• Reciprocally, to prove that a heap predicate H3 entails "H1 and H2", one must prove that H3 entails H1, and that H3 satisfies H2.
+• Reciprocally, to prove that a heap predicate H3 entails "H1 and H2", we must prove that H3 entails H1, and that H3 satisfies H2.

 Lemma himpl_hand_l_r : H1 H2,